Dr Allison Cummins, Acting Director of the Centre for Midwifery Child and Family Health, Senior Lecturer in Midwifery

 Professor Maralyn Foureur, Adjunct Professor

 Maralyn is leading research into place of birth and the next birth after a previous caesarean section (NHMRC funded) and she leads the Birth Unit Design research theme.
-She is also a member of the UTS-wide trans-disciplinary teaching team for the Bachelor of Creative Intelligence and Innovation (BCII).

 Dr Fenglian Xu, Adjunct Fellow